CDC 6600: Operating system and programming

 The unofficial MACE software was later chosen over the official SCOPE product as the basis of the next CDC operating system, Kronos, named after the Greek god of time.
-The story goes that Dave Mansfield called the University of Minnesota library and asked for an ancient word meaning "time".
-He wrote down "Kronos" instead of "Chronos".
 The main marketing reason for its adoption was the development of its TELEX time-sharing feature and its BATCHIO remote batch feature.
 Kronos continued to use the COS/SCOPE 1 file system with the addition of a permanent file feature.

 An attempt to unify the SCOPE and Kronos operating system products produced NOS, (Network Operating System).
 NOS was intended to be the sole operating system for all CDC machines, a fact CDC promoted heavily.
 Many SCOPE customers remained software-dependent on the SCOPE architecture, so CDC simply renamed it NOS/BE (Batch Environment), and were able to claim that everyone was thus running NOS.
 In practice, it was far easier to modify the Kronos code base to add SCOPE features than the reverse.

 The assembly plant environment also produced other operating systems which were never intended for customer use.
 These included the engineering tools SMM for hardware testing, and KALEIDOSCOPE, for software smoke testing.
 Another commonly used tool for CDC Field Engineers during testing was MALET (Maintenance Application Language for Equipment Testing), which was used to stress test components and devices after repairs or servicing by engineers.
 Testing conditions often used hard disk packs and magnetic tapes which were deliberately marked with errors to determine if the errors would be detected by MALET and the engineer.

 The names SCOPE and COMPASS were used by CDC for both the CDC 6000 series, including the 6600, and the CDC 3000 series: